Virgin Islands Catamaran

 Cancellation Terms

-If the captain or owner must cancel the charter due to Force Majeure no funds will be refunded to charterer.
+If the captain or owner must cancel the charter due to Force Majeure no funds will be refunded to charterer - if you have trip insurance you will be able to claim from your insurer.

 Full terms and conditions can be found in our charter agreement contract.